-Plus, like the couple above, they add $1,000 a month to this retirement savings account.
+Plus, like Sara and Joe, they can add $1,000 a month to their retirement savings account.

 Entering this information into the Retire Certain Early Retirement Calculator, we see that they will have about $1,717,000 in their investment portfolio when they want to retire at age 60.

 Ted and Alice are reaching their goals to retire at age 60 with $1,500,000 in savings.
 This is a simple and traditional model that will work IF their investment account has a 4% return after fees and taxes.